 Details of the data lifecycle from sample collection to data submission.

-The Santa Ana Water Board’s information management systems to which the data will be submitted, and information needed to query and retrieve data from the systems.
+The Santa Ana Water Board’s information management systems (i.e. SMARTS and/or CEDEN or their successors) to which the data will be submitted, and information needed to query and retrieve data from the systems.

 A data submission schedule.

-Descriptions of the methods that will be used to demonstrate compliance with the WQBELs in Appendices 2 through 13 of Order R8-2024-0001, as revised or amended or as supplemented by a Basin Plan amendment, and the processes used to identify and report exceedances of applicable water quality standards.
+Descriptions of the methods proposed to be used to demonstrate compliance with the WQBELs in Appendices 2 through 14 of Order R8-2026-0034, as revised or amended and with Receiving Water Limitations, as applicable.
+Where compliance is demonstrated through receiving water monitoring or where discharges may affect receiving water quality, the description shall also include the processes to identify and report exceedances of applicable water quality standards in receiving waters.
+Analyses shall be sufficient to demonstrate whether discharges are causing or contributing to any identified exceedances.
 The descriptions of the methods must be sufficiently detailed to allow other stakeholders the ability to repeat them.
 The descriptions must include:

 The statistical analyses that will be performed, the purpose of each analysis, the data sets and sub-sets that will be analyzed, and the time periods or thresholds at which each analysis will be performed.